back-jond1992/NC-News/README.md

 ### Creating .env files

-Two.env files will need to be created: .env.test and .env.development.
+Two .env files will need to be created: .env.test and .env.development.
 Into each, add PGDATABASE=nc_news(\_test).
 Ubuntu users may need to add PGPASSWORD:<yourpasswordhere> Double check that these .env files are .gitignored.

 ### Requirements